WICG/compression-dictionary-transport/README.md

 In this flow, we’re reusing static resources themselves as dictionaries that would be used to compress future updates of themselves, or similar resources.

 * [example.com](http://example.com/) downloads [example.com/large-module.wasm](http://example.com/large-module.wasm) for the first time.
 * The response for [example.com/large-module.wasm](http://example.com/large-module.wasm) contains a `use-as-dictionary: <options>` response header.
-The options are a [structured field dictionary](https://www.rfc-editor.org/rfc/rfc8941.html#name-dictionaries) that includes the ability to set path, expiration and preferred hashes.
+The options are a [structured field dictionary](https://www.rfc-editor.org/rfc/rfc8941.html#name-dictionaries) that includes the ability to set a URL-matching pattern, expiration and preferred hash algorithms.
 More details [here](#dictionary-options-header).
-* The client saves the path and a SHA-256 hash of the resource with the cached resource.
+* The client saves the URL pattern and a SHA-256 hash of the resource with the cached resource.
     * For browser clients, the response must also be non-opaque in order to be used as a dictionary.
 Practically, this means the response is either same-origin as the document or has an `Access-Control-Allow-Origin:` header that makes the response readable by the document.
-* The next time the browser fetches a resource from a path covered by a dictionary in cache, it includes a `sec-available-dictionary:` request header, which lists a **single** hash (lowercase hex)
+* The next time the browser fetches a resource from a URL that matches a pattern covered by a dictionary in cache, it includes a `sec-available-dictionary:` request header, which lists a **single** hash (lowercase hex)
     * The request is limited to specifying a **single** dictionary hash both to reduce the header overhead and limit the cardinality of the `sec-available-dictionary:` request header (to limit variations in the `Vary` caches).
     * The `sec-` prefix is there to ensure that requests are not attacker-generated.
-    * Any new resource as a dictionary for that path would override older ones.
-When sending requests, the browser would use the _most specific path_ for the request to get its dictionary.
-Path specificity is determined by the string length of the path specified with the dictionary.
+    * Any new resource as a dictionary with the same URL-matching pattern would override older ones.
+When sending requests, the browser would use the _most specific match_ for the request to get its dictionary.
+Specificity is determined by the string length of the match pattern specified with the dictionary.
     * The different SHA hash algorithms have different lengths so the actual algorithm doesn't need to be specified.
-    * The hex representation of a SHA-256 hash is relatively long at 64 bytes and it could be reduced to ~42 bytes if bas64 was used.
+    * The hex representation of a SHA-256 hash is relatively long at 64 bytes and it could be reduced to ~42 bytes if base64 was used.
 By specifying the lowecase hex representation it makes processing of the request on the server much easier (and the hash value can be directly matched to part of a filename on-disk).
 * When the server gets a request with the `sec-available-dictionary` header in it:
     * If the client sent a `sec-fetch-mode: cors` request header then the dictionary should be ignored unless the response will have an `Access-Control-Allow-Origin:` response header that includes the origin of the page the request was issued from (`*` or matched against the `origin:` or `referer:`).
     * The server can simply ignore the dictionary if it doesn't have a diff that corresponds to said dictionary.
 In that case the server can serve the response without delta compression.